Developmental Immunity, Transparency, and Catalytic Catastrophes

 Second, growing dematerialization (intelligence-enabling) means that there is an ever greater diversity of minds, or ways to solve problems, so that we can have more ways of accomplishing any desired thing.
 The increasingly network (redundant, distributed) nature of intelligence and individuation (species knowledge) at the leading edge of developing human societies means that if any leading individual, company, or country suffers catastrophe, others are always ready and willing to move into a leadership position.
 The collective memory is ever more resilient to disruption.

 Third, the way the best systems learn from catastrophe is critical to how they build immunity.
 There are certain rulesets, ways of organizing information storage and control, in which stress and catastrophe actually catalyze, and accelerate, immune learning.
 Strangely, these rulesets don’t seem to be created by complex systems, but rather discovered by them.
 All kinds of complex systems exhibit them, even ones with very low levels of what we’d call intelligence.
-I call this catalytic catastrophe theory.
-It is no longer just a hypothesis, in my mind, as there is so much evidence to support it.
-This is the observation that small and medium sized catastrophes in many complex systems end up being catalysts for the acceleration of immunity and complexity.

 - Earth-Moon Impact (4.4 Billion years ago).
 In the giant impact hypothesis, an early collision between Earth and a Mars-sized planet, Theia, also in the habitable zone, created our moon.
 This resulted in massive tides on early Earth, when the moon was far closer, tides that are strongly suspected to have accelerated life’s emergence, over Earth-like planets that do not have large moons which were created by an early planet-formation catastrophe.